yaming8002/smoking_record/README.md

 ## Features
 - **Record Smoking Instances:** Record the time and duration of each smoking instance.
+- **Set Interval Time:** Users can set a specific interval time between smoking instances.
+This feature helps in gradually reducing the frequency of smoking by encouraging users to wait longer before their next cigarette.
 - **Reports:** Generate daily, weekly, and monthly reports to display the number of cigarettes smoked and total time spent smoking.
-- **Social Sharing:** Share your progress and records on social platforms like Facebook and Instagram.
+Reports will also track progress in extending the interval time between smoking instances.
 - **Main Pages:**
   - **Top Menu:** Access data-related options and settings.
   - **Home Page:** View a main button showing the current time and time since last smoking instance, and summaries of daily and weekly smoking data.
+Also displays the next allowable smoking time based on the set interval.
   - **Add Smoking Record:** Record the total time and number of cigarettes smoked.
+Input the time of the next smoking instance according to the set interval.
   - **Report Summary:** Toggle between daily and weekly views, and browse through a date range selector.
+Includes statistics on adherence to the set smoking intervals.
   - **Settings Page:** Configure the day-change time, usual smoking time, language preferences, and editing and subscription options.
+Additionally, set and adjust the smoking interval time to suit individual goals for reducing smoking frequency.

 ## Database Schema
 - **SmokingStatus:** Managed by `SmokingStatus.dart`.